THE NEW CAR CONSPIRACY

-Part of the lure involves posh interiors, super electronic functionality, rear view video cameras, and automatic driver control.
+Part of the lure involves posh interiors, super electronic functionality, rear view video cameras, and automatic driver controls.
 You can talk to a remote friend or customer by speaking right into your dashboard.
 Road sounds are a thing of the past.
 Backing up over a kids bicycle now has to be done on purpose.

 Looking At Your Current Vehicle

 I leased a Chevy Tahoe SUV in the year 2000 when it was priced at $32,000.
 When the 3 year lease was up, I decided to buy it outright for $18,000.
 I had it when it was new and took care of it so the decision made sense.
 I still have it 18 years later with 166,000 miles on the odometer and it is running great.
-5 accidents have not phased it’s durability one bit.
+5 accidents have not affected it’s durability one bit.
 And I have not had a monthly payment on it for 14 years.

 So what is my point?
 It is the fact that you can keep vehicles indefinitely in good running condition if you take care of them.
 Where I live in the Panhandle of Florida, I see numerous 15, 18, and 20 year old Pickup Trucks and SUV’s (All Makes) that look and sound like they have been well taken care of by those people who own them.

 Yes I am sort of a fan of Chevrolet products, but I have envied and admired Fords, Dodges, and Toyotas in similar condition.
 I admire people who take care of their tools, equipment, and vehicles.
-Even if they are unfriendly or have negative social skills, the saying still goes.
+Even if they are unfriendly clods or have negative social skills, the saying still goes.